modularizer/pyprez/README.md

 # Pyprez Tags
 ## Pyprez-Editor
- The `<pyprez-editor>` tag is similar to the  `<pyprez-script>` tag, except instead of executing as soon as possible when the page is loaded, the tag provides a [CodeMirror](https://codemirror.net/6/) text editor element and does not execute until the gutter start button has been pressed.
+ The `<pyprez-editor>` tag provides a [CodeMirror](https://codemirror.net/6/) text editor element and does not execute until it is double-clicked (useful on mobile) or the green start button has been pressed.
- Then, the editor runs the code, streaming STDOUT and STDERR to either the text box or the console if `stdout="false"` is set, and the displays the result as a string in the editor.
+ Then, the editor runs the code in the browser, streaming STDOUT and STDERR to either the text box or the console if `stdout="false"` is set, and the displays the result as a string in the editor.
  Additionally, the element can be reset and the code can be modified and rerun.